Choosing the Right Extension Cord for Your Needs

 • 14-Gauge: Good for medium-duty tasks, such as powering vacuum cleaners, hedge trimmers, or smaller power drills.
 It offers a balance of flexibility and capacity.

-• 12-Gauge & 10-Gauge: These are your heavy-duty champions.
+• 12-Gauge & 10-Gauge: These are heavy-duty champions.
 Lower numbers like 12 or 10 indicate thicker wires, essential for high-power tools like circular saws, air compressors, or large outdoor equipment.

 Our Picks for the Best Extension Cord in 2026